lacion/blog_old/content/post/docker-health.md

 HEALTHCHECK --interval=1m --timeout=5s CMD curl -f http://localhost/healthz || exit 1
 ```

-Any output text that the command writes TO stdout or stderr will be stored in the health status and can be accesed using `docker inspect`.
+Any output text that the command writes TO stdout or stderr will be stored in the health status and can be accessed using `docker inspect`.
 When the health status of a container changes, a health_status event is generated with the new status.

 It is very important to note here that [kubernetes does not currently support the native Docker HEALTHCHECK](https://github.com/kubernetes/kubernetes/issues/25829) and will not report the status of the container to the api, if you want to check health on Kubernetes refer to the docs on [Configuring Liveness and Readiness Probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/)